bubblypatrick/curling-iron/readme.md

 A dead simple CLI that can handle GET requests within rust.
 Demonstrates handling and transitioning a TCP stream.
-Its only dependency is on a DNS resolver to transition the host to an IPv4 or IPv6 address.
+Its only dependency is on a DNS resolver to transition the host to an IPv4 or IPv6 address, and anyhow for easy error bubbling.

 # Usage
 ```